About

 The accused

-- At least 45 people were accused of witchcraft in colonial Connecticut.
-Of these, at least 11 were hanged.
+• At least 49 people were accused of witchcraft in colonial Connecticut.
+Of these, at least 34 were indicted and at least 11 were hanged.
 Due to the incompleteness of records, the true toll cannot yet be established.

 The project

-- We work with legislators and other leaders to promote our goals.
+• We work with legislators and other leaders to promote witch trial history.

 Biographies